spiral/docs/docs/en/http/routing.md

 ## Import routes from files

-On the example below you can see on how to import routes from the specific file.
+In the example below, you can see how to import routes from a specific file.

 ```php
 // file app/src/Bootloader/RoutesBootloader.php